 6 Best Big Island Family Friendly Resorts

 Hilton Waikoloa Village: The Hilton Waikoloa Village is like its own little city.
 The grounds are sprawling and gorgeously manicured.
-There are plenty of pools, and amazing beach, and plenty of activities to keep the kids busy (from water sports to cultural activities like hula lessons and lei making).
+There are plenty of pools and plenty of activities to keep the kids busy (from water sports to cultural activities like hula lessons and lei making).
 This is also where you’ll find Dolphin Quest, a guided swim with dolphins in a spacious lagoon.
+The Hilton is widely regarded as being the most family friendly resort in Hawaii so I had to put it on this list, but read this post for my personal opinions on this resort.
 Pricing starts at $180/night.
 Click here to check pricing and availability during your stay.